-3. Representations and Warranties.
-Each Borrower represents and warrants to the Agent and Lenders that:

-(a) the representations and warranties of each Loan Party set forth in the Credit Agreement and in each other Loan Document, or which are contained in any document furnished at any time under or in connection therewith, are true and correct in all material respects on and as of the date hereof, except (1) to the extent that such representations and warranties specifically refer to an earlier date, in which case they shall be true and correct as of such earlier date and (2) in the case of any representation and warranty qualified by materiality, they shall be true and correct in all respects and as if each reference therein to "this Agreement" or the "Credit Agreement" or the like included reference to this First Amendment and the Credit Agreement as amended hereby;

-(b) the execution, delivery, and performance by such Borrower of this First Amendment and the other documents executed and delivered in connection herewith to which it is a party have been duly authorized by all necessary action on the part of such Borrower;

-(c) the execution, delivery, and performance by such Borrower of this First Amendment and the other documents executed and delivered in connection herewith to which it is a party do not and will not (i) violate any material provision of federal, state, or local law or regulation applicable to any Loan Party or its Subsidiaries, the Governing Documents of any Loan Party or its Subsidiaries, or any order, judgment, or decree of any court or other Governmental Authority binding on any Loan Party or its Subsidiaries, (ii) conflict with, result in a breach of, or constitute (with due notice or lapse of time or both) a default under any Material Contract of any Loan Party or its Subsidiaries except to the extent that any such conflict, breach or default could not individually or in the aggregate reasonably be expected to have a Material Adverse Effect, (iii) result in or require the creation or imposition of any Lien of any nature whatsoever upon any assets of any Loan Party, other than Permitted Liens, or (iv) require any approval of any holder of Equity Interests of a Loan Party or any approval or consent of any Person under any Material Contracts, for consents or approvals, the failure to obtain could not individually or in the aggregate reasonably be expected to cause a Material Adverse Effect; and

-(d) each of this First Amendment and the other documents executed and delivered in connection herewith has been duly executed and delivered by each Loan Party that is a party thereto and is the legally valid and binding obligation of such Loan Party, enforceable against such Loan Party in accordance with its respective terms, except as enforcement may be limited by equitable principles or by bankruptcy, insolvency, reorganization, moratorium, or similar laws relating to or limiting creditors' rights generally.
+- 3. Consent.
+Subject to the satisfaction of the conditions set forth in Section 5 below, the Agent and Lenders hereby consent and agree that on the Third Amendment Effective Date, ModusLink Securities Corporation is not required to become a Loan Party under the Credit Agreement or deliver the documentation and agreements required by Section 5.11 thereof. - 4.
+Representations and Warranties.
+Each Borrower represents and warrants to the Agent and Lenders that: - (a) the representations and warranties of each Loan Party set forth in the Credit Agreement and in each other Loan Document, or which are contained in any document furnished at any time under or in connection therewith, are true and correct in all material respects on and as of the date hereof, except (1) to the extent that such representations and warranties specifically refer to an earlier date, in which case they shall be true and correct as of such earlier date and (2) in the case of any representation and warranty qualified by materiality, they shall be true and correct in all respects and as if each reference therein to "this Agreement" or the "Credit Agreement" or the like included reference to this Third Amendment and the Credit Agreement as amended hereby; - (b) the execution, delivery, and performance by such Borrower of this Third Amendment and the other documents executed and delivered in connection herewith to which it is a party have been duly authorized by all necessary action on the part of such Borrower; - (c) the execution, delivery, and performance by such Borrower of this Third Amendment and the other documents executed and delivered in connection herewith to which it is a party do not and will not (i) violate any material provision of federal, state, or local law or regulation applicable to any Loan Party or its Subsidiaries, the Governing Documents of any Loan Party or its Subsidiaries, or any order, judgment, or decree of any court or other Governmental Authority binding on any Loan Party or its Subsidiaries, (ii) conflict with, result in a breach of, or constitute (with due notice or lapse of time or both) a default under any Material Contract of any Loan Party or its Subsidiaries except to the extent that any such conflict, breach or default could not individually or in the aggregate reasonably be expected to have a Material Adverse Effect, (iii) result in or require the creation or imposition of any Lien of any nature whatsoever upon any assets of any Loan Party, other than Permitted Liens, or (iv) require any approval of any holder of Equity Interests of a Loan Party or any approval or consent of any Person under any Material Contract of any Loan Party, other than consents or approvals that have been obtained and that are still in force and effect and except, in the case of Material Contracts, for consents or approvals, the failure to obtain could not individually or in the aggregate reasonably be expected to cause a Material Adverse Effect; and - (d) each of this Third Amendment and the other documents executed and delivered in connection herewith has been duly executed and delivered by each Loan Party that is a party thereto and is the legally valid and binding obligation of such Loan Party, enforceable against such Loan Party in accordance with its respective terms, except as enforcement may be limited by equitable principles or by bankruptcy, insolvency, reorganization, moratorium, or similar laws relating to or limiting creditors' rights generally.